Industrial Concrete Volumes Contrast With Minimal Glass Facades in Dallas Home

 A solar control coating was also applied to the face of each of the sliding doors, as many of the rooms have fully glazed facades making up two or more of the walls.
 While this results in a huge influx of natural light, a lack of additional solar protection can result in excessive overheating during the hotter months.
 Specifying solar control glass ensures that the majority of the sun’s infrared rays are reflected back out into the atmosphere, rather than entering the room.

-Contact the IQ team today to discuss how our glazing can be incorporated into your next project.
+To discuss how our glazing can be incorporated into your next project…